Successful No-till Planting Starts at Harvest

-This no-till cotton field was planted with 2 different planters, 2 operators.
+This no-till cotton field was planted with two different planters, two operators.
 The arrow is the dividing line.
-The planters were both equipped with Keetons + Mojos,… Read More »Paying attention pays off!
+The planters were both equipped with Keetons + Mojos,… Read More »Paying Attention Pays Off!

 We tend to be rather complacent about soybean stand uniformity—non-uniform distance between plants as well as non-uniform timing of emergence.
 As an agronomist, I stopped worrying… Read More »Soybean Stand Uniformity: Does It Matter?